claraadora/BabyJulia/README.md

 println(intersect(c,c)) # falls back and prints “Shape x Shape”
 ```
 ### Evaluating Multiple Dispatch with Union Types
 Let’s take a look at multiple dispatch and union types in action.
-The example that’s used can be found in examples/multiple_dispatch_union.jl and can be run using the command yarn eval examples/multiple_dispatch_union.jl after building the project (refer to section 3.1 “Building”).
+The example that’s used can be found in examples/multiple_dispatch_union.jl and can be run using the command yarn eval examples/multiple_dispatch_union.jl after building the project (refer to the “Building” section).

 In this example, we define 3 structs – Rectangle, Circle, and Square – that inherit from the abstract type Shape, and instantiate them.
 ```julia